 Are you kid-friendly?
 Children are welcome and many enjoy playing outside in the woods or sandbox area.
 Parents must supervise their children at all times.
 Board games are found in the Sunroom and children are welcome to use the hot tub and sauna under adult supervision.

 Can I have a campfire?
 Many groups enjoy campfires in both summer and winter (even better with a musician, which we can help arrange!).
 Please check with us before using one of the fire pits, as there may be safety concerns that need to be addressed first (water supply, forest fire status, etc).
-We are happy to help you access a campfire if weather permits.

 Is it wheelchair accessible?
 Sundog Retreat is making every effort to be wheelchair friendly.
 The bathroom in the Studio is accessible and the Cranberry cabin is designed to be accessible for common wheelchairs (some motorized wheelchairs may not fit easily).
 Because of the layout of the property we are not particularly well suited for those with mobility difficulties but we make genuine attempts to be accommodating.